5 CEUs (Ethics) from CMSA

 Why take the course?

 “From birth children are spiritual beings, and their spirituality is both experienced and expressed as connections to their developing self-awareness, to others, to nature and to something or Someone greater than themselves.
 Spiritual care helps them to find meaning and purpose in their lives, especially important when they have a life-limiting illness.
 Children are also affected by their cultural environment, which helps to build their identity.
-Cultural interactions may change, and include the culture of childhood and of the health care system.”
+Cultural interactions may change, and include the culture of childhood and of the health care system.
+This course provides a solid foundation upon which to begin providing culturally competent care to patients and ensuring their spiritual concerns are addressed.”

 International Children’s Palliative Care Advocate & Lay Minister